hunkeelin/redis-proxy/DOCUMENTATION.md

  redis-proxy implements `/metrics` URI for prometheus to grab metrics.
 * `cachehit`: The total number of cache hit
 * `cachemiss`: The total number of cache miss
 * `curatequeue`: The total number of curate being queued behind.
-Note this is an important metrics, this indicates that the curating the cache is taking longer than the curate cycle.
+Note this is an important metric.
+It indicates that curating the cache is taking longer than the curate cycle.
 Either the cache size will need to be lower or increase the time between the curate cycle.
 * `invalidekey`: The total number of times when client request an invalid key
 * `http_status_200`: The total number of `StatusOK` response.
 * `http_status_400`: The total number of `StatusBadRequest` response.
 Usually from client didn't specify `rediskey` as header.